MartinRovang/nnUNet_MedSeg/code_explaination/exe_train.md

 ### Main Execution

-On executing the script:

 1. Definition of all the different needed path for the process and the global variables
 2. Checks if the input folder exists
 3. If found, 3 different cases might happen:
   - 0 folder inside the input folder.
 This means that the data is not placed correctly, the code stops.
   - More than 1 folder is found.
-This means that there are too many folder.
-Delete_all function (from delete_all.py) is called to clean up and then stops the code.
+This means that there are too many folder. launch_docker function from delete_all.py is called to clean up and then stops the code.
   - Only 1 folder is found.
 The code continues correctly, all the global variables are definied in respect with the values of the flags of the command line.
 4. If not found, it exits, indicating the missing folder